 The Impact: Collapse of the Conversion Funnel

 The traditional e-commerce funnel — search → click → landing page → cart → checkout — is being rendered obsolete.
-In ChatGPT’s new model, the funnel compresses into a single, fluid interaction.
+In ChatGPT’s new model, the funnel compresses into a single, fluid interaction – not unlike what was already happening with Amazon Marketplace or Tiktok Shop.

 The question isn’t whether this change will stick.
 It’s how quickly it will reshape consumer expectations, and how e-commerce teams should adapt.